KailaTheeNgineer/AccountingLedgerApplication/README.md

 ### Reports
 ![Display Report Screen](src/main/resources/ReportScreen.png)
-> *This screen allows for the user to generate a report or search for transactions from a specific vendor*
+> *This screen allows for user to generate a report or search for transactions from a specific vendor*

 ![Month to Date](src/main/resources/MonthtoDateReport.png)
 > *Reveals the entries up to date with the current month*